MSM Best Practices

-- Allow the author to use the Rollout option on a blueprint in order to explicitly push modifications to Live Copies that inherit from this blueprint.
+- Allow the author to use the Rollout option on a blueprint to explicitly push modifications to Live Copies that inherit from this blueprint.

-- Allow the author to use Create Site in order to easily select languages and configure the structure of the Live Copy.
+- Allow the author to use Create Site to easily select languages and configure the structure of the Live Copy.

 - Define a default rollout configuration for Live Copies that have a relationship with the blueprint.